 We took it a step further in 2015 and worked with Wilmer to add shade to his drying structures.
 I have visited Wilmer a number of times to ensure that the new shaded drying is working as expected.
 Also in 2015, I finally met Donaldo, and we began buying his coffee alongside Wilmer’s.
 Since Donaldo’s production was quite low that year, we blended his coffee with his brother’s.
 This year, both brothers’ lots were too small to offer on their own, so we have meticulously blended their lots 50/50.

-Over the past three years, we continued to tighten the drying protocols for Donaldo and Wilmer and their coffee tasted superb in Honduras again.
+Over the past four years, we have continued to tighten the drying protocols for Donaldo and Wilmer and their coffee tasted superb in Honduras again.
 However, more importantly, thanks to the investment and effort, it also tasted excellent when it arrived in Calgary!

 We are thrilled to work with Donaldo and Wilmer, and continue to create projects aimed at improving cup quality.